hillgrand/angular-style-guide/README.md

     * When creating validators always make sure that they can be used in both form types which for the template driven case results in a directive and for the reactive approach results in a function.
 Create the function and reuse it inside the directive.

-    * Don't forget to track the form changes uing [form-control-change-tracker](https://github.com/IliaIdakiev/form-control-change-tracker) module.
+    * Don't forget to track the form changes using [form-control-change-tracker](https://github.com/IliaIdakiev/form-control-change-tracker) module.

     * Make sure that you present the `unsaved changes` dialog if there are any unsaved changes.

-5. Reminders
+6. Reminders:

     * Always make sure that the streams complete and that there are not memory leaks!

+    * Do not use the **any** type.
+Always define the type of the variable or create an interface!

     * Do not use Promises nor async/await!
+Only RxJS.

+    * Put $ after every rxjs stream name (e.g. source$)

+    * Use Subjects as private properties only!
+If you need to export them in order to observe the values use asObservable and create a public stream.

+    * Don't use setTimeout, setInterval, and so on... use RxJS.

+---

+# About JavaScript / TypeScript

+1. Variables

+    * Names should always be camelCase.

+    * Names should start with a letter.

+    * Names can start with _ only if they should not be touched from outside.

+    * Always use `const` whenever the variable won't change otherwise use `let`.

+2. Code Indentation

+    * **2 Spaces**

+3. Semicolons

+    * **Always!**